Skip to content

 Trends in PFAS searches online

-Learn how the public is looking for PFAS in online search engines and get recommendations for how to improve your outreach materials to increase exposure.
+Learn how the public is searching for PFAS online and get recommendations to improve the visibility of your outreach materials.

 Trends in PFAS communications online